mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 ## Script timeout

 Each script has a maximum execution time defined by [StateScriptTimeoutSeconds](../../03.Client-installation/07.Configuration-file/50.Configuration-options/docs.md#statescripttimeoutseconds).
-If a script exceeds this running time, its process group will be killed and the Mender client will treat the script and the update as failed.
+If a script exceeds this running time, its process group will be killed and the Mender-update client will treat the script and the update as failed.

 ## Power loss